 leads the Boa project along with Tien Nguyen.

-He is currently an Associate Professor of
+He is currently a Professor in the

 Department of Computer Science at Iowa State University.

 Hridesh's research aims to improve software quality and programmer

 productivity by development and refinement of means of abstraction

 He has been recognized by the US National Science Foundation (NSF)